CSA-Giles/LessonOne/README.md

 <p> Conclusion #1.
 The algorithm uses the length -1 because otherwise it would basically see it as 1 longer than it should be and create a bound error</p>

 <p> Conclusion #2.
 The difference between the two statements is that the first one will always output to being 1 and the second will actually return a number between 1 and 10 </p>

+#Lesson 1.1.6
+<p> 1 2 3 4 13</p>

+<p>#1a.
+When you enter the various results, they reply with the same simple responses, replying about family or weather.</p>
+<p>#1b.
+You can tell that there are certain keywords that will trigger a response,
+where you could most likely make no sense with what you say and still get the same response, as long as you use the keyword</p>
+<p>#1c.
+Some of the keywords present are "no" "mother" "where" and "weather" bring about responses asking about the weather or telling you to talk more about your family</p>

+<p>#2b.